About Jack Garrett

 Through Henrik, we connected with some former and continuing SCA members, including Rick, Brian, Ed, Melinda and Steve.
 The Vikings of Kyrbyr attracted a number of other re-enactors, including Annie.

 We eventually decided to form a new group and join the Vikings North America, recently split off from Vikings UK.
 We called the new group The Vikings of Bjornstad (the name was primarily Douglas's brainchild).
 For over a year, we were associated with both VNA and Regia Anglorum, but eventually dropped the Regia and later, the VNA connections.
-Colin, Carolyn, John and others joined us.
-We've displayed our increasingly authentic Viking encampment at many Scottish games, played hobgoblins in another student film, performed in Douglas's Conan the Barbarian independent film, became photo models for NASA Ames, visited a lot of schools and Scandinavian heritage organizations and now attend an ever-increasing variety of events.
+We've displayed our increasingly authentic Viking encampment at many Scottish games, played hobgoblins in another student film, performed in Douglas's Conan the Barbarian independent film, become photo models for NASA Ames, visited a lot of schools and Scandinavian heritage organizations and now attend an ever-increasing variety of events.
 We even teach undergrads about Viking culture at a local college.
-Our web site is amazingly popular; it's visited over 1,700 times a day with over 50,000 unique visitors a month and a total of over a half-million visits a year.
+We've been featured on Norwegian Public Television discussing Viking movies and on the Food Channel show called Dinner Impossible, competing with the host at Viking games and having a Viking feast prepared for us.
+Our web site is amazingly popular; it's visited over 1,400 times a day with over 28,000 unique visitors a month and a total of over a half-million visits a year.

 And here we are.
 That may not be the way it happened, but that's how I remember it.